BrankoRaicevic/WinSock-File-Transfer/README.md

 Example: `>winsockclient 192.168.1.1 -f image.png`

-If the server is on the same PC, instead of IP address you enter `localhost`
+Server: All you have to do is run the executable.
+If the server is on the same PC, instead of the IP address you need to use `localhost`

 ### Future improvement:
 * Add additional functionallity